Roll20/beacon-docs/content/docs/guides/introduction.md

 This documentation provides detailed guides and examples to help you through each step of the process.

-By leveraging the Beacon SDK, you can create rich, interactive, fully integrated VTT experiences that enhance gameplay and streamline game management.
+By leveraging the Beacon SDK, you can create rich, interactive, fully integrated Roll20 Tabletop experiences that enhance gameplay and streamline game management.

 Whether adapting existing character sheets or building new ones from scratch, the Beacon SDK offers the tools and flexibility to bring your virtual tabletop to life.